 Our cable television provider, Apogee, offers on-campus residents more than 100 channels of digital TV.
 Residents can also watch their favorite shows and sports on a variety of devices by downloading the Stream2 app (details below).
-Here are a few helpful resources:
+To view the live cable television Channel Guide click here.

 IPTV’s service Stream2 is available for on-campus residents.
 With Stream2, you can watch your favorite shows and sports on several of your devices, including your laptop, Smart TV (via RoKu, Amazon Fire TV Stick, Apple TV) and mobile device.
 You can also save up to 20 hours of recordings with the included DVR feature.